Artspace Aotearoa

 Artspace Aotearoa (previously known as Artspace NZ) is an art gallery in Auckland, New Zealand.
 It is located on Karangahape Road in Newton.
 The gallery was founded in 1987, and focuses on contemporary New Zealand and overseas art.

-It should not be confused with Depot Artspace, an artists' community and working environment in Devonport.

 Governance

 Artspace is run by a charitable trust by a board of trustees.
 The trustees appoint a director for the gallery who has a tenure lasting up to three years, during which time they select the exhibition programme.
 The frequent change of directors by this system allows for a fresh approach to be taken to the gallery's programme on a regular basis.